 In the midst of all that, a follow-up email expressing gratitude for the opportunity is of tremendous importance.
 It isn't merely a suggestion; it's something you should sit down to compose as soon as you return home.
 In the interview follow-up email examples below, you'll find samples that can be tailored to your particular situation and tips for getting the writing spot on.

-If some time has passed after you've submitted an application, feel free to take a moment to send a follow-up.
+If some time has passed after you've submitted an application, consider taking a moment to send a follow-up.
+Standard practice is about two weeks.
 Worst case scenario, you'll hear radio silence again.
 No harm done.

 Dear Mr. Parker: